husnain-ce/ADS_manipulation/Readme.md

 # ADS Boom
 ##### _Data Fillar_

-Alternate Data Stream Manipulation in Python Just for filling drives with data and user in unable to check that where the data is added
+ADS Manipulations in Python Just for filling drives with bunch of data and user will unable to check that where the data is added!!!

 - Quitely adds Data
 - Removes the dump files
-- ✨Magic ✨ is occured
+- Fill the Hard drives

 ## Features